cwayne18/ActivityTracker/README.md

 - Fixed PositionSource not being closed and code cleaning
 - Theme support

-## Majors changes initial Xenial version:
+## Changes initial Xenial version:
 - Add speed and altitude, thanks to https://github.com/cwayne18/ActivityTracker/pull/17
 - Update of the QML code
 - Uniformise and change the tile service to QML/OSM.